gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 visits it might get to know a little bit more about me.

-Three months ago I decided to fight some anxiety episodes by running away from them (literally), so I thought that would be cool to share my strava stats.
+Three months ago I decided to fight some anxiety episodes by running away from them (literally).
+After becoming a runner and having run for a while I thought that would be cool to share my strava stats.

 ## 🤌 Objective